wp-plugins/powr-order-form/readme.txt

 * Accept payments and donations through PayPal.
 * Create recurring payments for memberships and subscriptions.
 * Easy inputs for text, dropdowns, checkboxes, email, date, and more.
+* Use expert templates or customize from scratch.
-* Choose from expert-designed templates, or take control with custom fonts, colors, backgrounds, and more.
+* Custom fonts, colors, borders, backgrounds, and more.
 * Automatically receive email notifications and store responses for analysis and export.
 * Display custom “thank you” messages when forms are submitted.
 * Choose between optional or required input fields.